gaius-gracchus/vuetify/packages/docs/src/pages/en/components/lazy.md

 # Lazy

-The `v-lazy` component is used to dynamically load components based upon an elements visibility.
+The `v-lazy` component is used to dynamically load components based upon an element's visibility.

 <entry-ad />